msp1974/homeassistant-jlrincontrol/README.md

 **Config Options**

-1. scan_interval - in minutes.
+1. scan interval - in minutes.
 Default update interval is 5 minutes.
 Use this to change that.
 Minimum is 1 minute.
 2. pin - set this to be able to use the lock/unlock on the lock sensor.
-3. distance_unit - set this to 'mi' or 'km' to override the HA default metric for mileages (mainly for funny UK system of miles and litres!).
+3. distance unit - set this to 'mi' or 'km' to override the HA default metric for mileages (mainly for funny UK system of miles and litres!).
-4. pressure_unit - set this to 'bar' or 'psi' to override the HA default unit for pressure (mainly for UK also).
+4. pressure unit - set this to 'bar' or 'psi' to override the HA default unit for pressure (mainly for UK also).
-5. health_update_interval - see health update section.
+5. health update interval - see health update section.
-6. debug_data: - see debugging below.
+6. debug data: - see debugging below.
+7. show all data sensor

 ### Migrating From Previous Versions